xlwings/xlwings-server/docs/lite_limitations.md

 - Since Python runs in the browser, you don't have access to the local file system, but you could easily build a file uploader via the task pane or access them via web API.

 See the [Pyodide docs](https://pyodide.org/en/stable/usage/wasm-constraints.html) for further details.

+## Authentication

+Static HTML pages don't offer a way for secure authentication, so you can't use Single-sign on or any other authentication method with xlwings Lite.